replicatedhq/replicated-docs/docs/enterprise/monitoring-applications.md

 For more information about Prometheus, see [What is Prometheus?](https://prometheus.io/docs/introduction/overview/) in the Prometheus documentation.

+Prometheus is included by default on clusters provisioned by the Replicated Kubernetes installer, and no additional configuration is required to view graphs on the admin console dashboard.

+For information about how to set up Prometheus monitoring in existing clusters, see [Configure Monitoring in Existing Clusters](#configure-existing).

 ## About Admin Console Dashboards

 The admin console exposes graphs with key metrics collected by Prometheus in the Monitoring section of the dashboard.
 By default, the admin console includes the following graphs: